 3 Factors That Can Affect the Mental Health of Students with Autism

-School can be a stressful time for any child, and especially so if they have autism or other exceptionalities.
-We know you want your child to have a relaxed, fun school experience while they figure out who they are and prepare themselves for life beyond school.
+School can be a stressful time for any student, and especially so if they have autism or other exceptionalities.
+We know you want your teen to have a relaxed, fun school experience while they figure out who they are and prepare themselves for life beyond school.
 The best way to go about this is with an open mind.
-Understand the potential obstacles you may face, tune in to your child’s reality, and remember that help is available.
+Understand the potential obstacles you may face, tune in to your teen’s reality, and remember that help is available.

 Environmental Stressors